geraintwhite/node-router/README.md

 A simple NodeJS path based router for hosting multiple miniservers on one port.

 `index.js` is the router and creates the web server.
-Routes are setup in here to load modules in node_modules depending on the path requested.
+Routes are setup in here to load modules in the `modules` directory depending on the path requested.

 The wakeup and twitter modules use `data.json` files to store credentials needed.